monsoonmaelstrom/book2/book2.md

 “Well, you never brought *me* there.”

 “Yes.
-Because I take you to so many bakeries,” Davy says sarcastically.
+Because I take you to so many bakeries,” Davy comments sarcastically.

 “That’s exactly my point!”

 Davy sighs.
 “What do you want, Hazel?”

-“A poppy cake.
-Perhaps several poppy cakes.
+“A butter tart.
+Perhaps several butter tarts.
 Haven’t you been paying attention?”

 “Hazel, what do you *want*?”